 Example of food and beverages

-Also in India, kulfi (ice cream), kheer (rice pudding), sheera (semolina pudding) and sandesh sweets would not be the same without the spice.
+Also in India, kulfi (ice cream), kheer (rice pudding), sheera (semolina pudding), and sandesh sweets would not be the same without the spice.

-Cardamom goes well with what?
+What goes well with Cardamom?

-In sweet dishes, cardamom combines with cinnamon, cloves, nutmeg and saffron.
+In sweet dishes, cardamom combines with cinnamon, cloves, nutmeg, and saffron.

-As for savoury dishes, our suggestion is to make the garam masala seasoning and store it in a glass jar.
+As for savory dishes, our suggestion is to make the garam masala seasoning and store it in a glass jar.
 So you have a mixture of seasoning ready and super aromatic to use in various recipes.